10 Superstitions and Their Meanings

 Years ago, I purchased a used car from a dealership and took it to Charlie for a quick inspection.
 I knew nothing of the car's history when I drove it into Charlie's garage.

 Charlie was normally a man of few words, but he gave me an earful that day.
 He told me that he didn't see anything wrong with the car, per say, but that I should trade it in for something else all the same.
-He wiped his forehead the whole time as he warned me time and again to get rid of the car.
+He wiped sweat from his face the whole time as he warned to get rid of the car.

 I listened to what he had to say; even though it made little sense.
 I paid him and went on my way; not giving his words another thought.
 Less than two weeks later, I was rear-ended and the car was considered a total loss.
 As a result of the accident, I suffered whiplash that left me with excruciating headaches for years to come.

 Perhaps Charlie's warning and the subsequent collision were merely coincidences.
 Whatever the case, I have always wondered if Charlie knew a little bit more about cars than what could be seen under the hood.